-The ways in which Stanzas organise themselves and agree their objectives vary from one group to another.
-You can read an article online about Setting up a Stanza, or scroll down here, where Stanza reps and members offer their tips on getting it right.
+The ways in which Stanzas organise themselves and agree their objectives vary from one group to another – some are workshop groups, some are reading groups, some focus on performance and publication.
+Here, some Stanza reps and members past and present offer their tips on running a successful group.

 Ruth Baxendale, Isle of Man Poetry Society

 Alongside our regular face-to-face meetings, we use a Facebook page to discuss events and matters of interest; publish a regular booklet of members’ works, and run other ad hoc events such as workshops or formal poetry readings.
 We’ve just supported a book launch for one of our members, and have staged a poetry open mic event.
 This variety supports the various strengths of members – some prefer the written word, some like to see their work in print, some like to take part in discussions and get feedback from the group, and some are performers who love to take the stage.
 Around a dozen people come to our monthly meetings; some are regulars, others who come and go.
 We aim to be inclusive and non-judgmental, so we get a wide variety of styles and choices, and some lively discussions!

 Katherine Gallagher, North London (Palmers Green)